-Responding to negative Reviews: How to turn the negative into a positive
+How to turn a negative review into a positive

 It’s inevitable, you’re going to get a negative review online.
 The internet is a free-for-all of client commentary and unfortunately, people are more likely to post about a negative experience than a positive one.

 As a business owner and operator it can be difficult to decide whether to respond to these comments, and in what fashion a response should be given.

 Warren Buffet famously once said, “It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.”